 You can create the certificate with this command:

 After creating the certificate, you will need to tell your browser to trust it.
 How to do that depends on your browser and your operating system.
-The command that creates the certificate will also tell you how to test if you successfully configured your browser to trust the certificate.

 To be able to use the lod-executor, first go to your settings and tick the check box under the header 'LOD-executor'.
 This tells your browser that it should connect to your lod-executor instead of the server.
 If you start a Scenario now, you will get a connection error because your lod-executor is not running yet.